-(i) We start from a realistic mock of galaxies (GAEA galaxy catalogues) at a given redshift consistent with available data on the stellar mass function and AGN/quasar (QSO) luminosity functions.
+(i) We start from a realistic mock of galaxies (GAEA galaxy catalogues) at a given redshift consistent with available data on the stellar mass function and AGN/quasar (QSO) LFs.

-(ii) We then assign to each galaxy a HI line-of-sight column density based on its gas content and geometry, and examine the effect of an AGN-driven Blast Wave in modulating the $N{\rm H}$.
+(ii) We then assign to each galaxy an HI line-of-sight column density based on its gas content and geometry, and examine the effect of an AGN-driven BW in modulating the $N{\rm H}$ .